Social Icons

 Directed by Clay Tarver

-I cannot in good conscience tell you to go watch this movie, because for a lot of reasons this movie fails to deliver the need comedy and entertainment to keep you engrossed.
-The movie is best described as a lackluster dream that the writer probably had when high on some cheap drugs.
-Acting wise I have to say only John Cena seems to be into the role, everyone else seems to have taken the same drug the writer took.
-The movie did not only fail to make me laugh, but I started to regret trusting every ounce of me that thought a movie starring Lil Rel Howery will be good.
-I have not seen anything this guy did that I can say is worth watching, even his TV show was whack.
+I cannot in good conscience tell you to go watch this movie, because for a lot of reasons, it fails to deliver the comedy and entertainment needed to keep you engrossed.
+The movie is best described as a lackluster dream that the writer probably had while high on some cheap drugs.
+Acting-wise, I have to say only John Cena seems to be into the role—everyone else seems to have taken the same drug the writer took.

 The Paper Tigers (2020)